vuejs/docs/src/guide/scaling-up/tooling.md

 This command will install and execute [create-vue](https://github.com/vuejs/create-vue), the official Vue project scaffolding tool.

-- To learn more about Vite, check out the [Vite docs](https://vitejs.dev]().
+- To learn more about Vite, check out the [Vite docs](https://vitejs.dev).
 - To configure Vue-specific behavior in a Vite project, for example passing options to the Vue compiler, check out the docs for [@vitejs/plugin-vue](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#readme).

 Both online playgrounds mentioned above also support downloading files as a Vite project.

 ### Vue CLI

 [Vue CLI](https://cli.vuejs.org/) is the official webpack-based toolchain for Vue.
-It is now in maintenance mode and we recommend starting new prjects with Vite unless you rely on specific webpack-only features.
+It is now in maintenance mode and we recommend starting new projects with Vite unless you rely on specific webpack-only features.
 Vite will provide superior developer experience in most cases.

 ### Note on In-Browser Template Compilation